Corecii/Roblox-VS-Code-Output-Sync/README.md

 * The Roblox-side plugin does not quit if the VS Code-side server goes down.
 It will warn you about logging failures until you toggle it off manually.

 ## Release Notes

+## 0.0.3

+Update roblox plugin to fix issues with stand-alone \r and \n characters.

 ## 0.0.2